Oted/gsi-scraper/README.md

 # gsi-scraper

-Worker for getting the content for GSI engine
+Worker for getting the content for GSI.